Zoran Višić

 Zoran Višić (Зоран Вишић; born October 13, 1956) is a Serbian professional basketball coach.
-He is currently a head coach of the India women's national basketball team.
+He is currently the head coach of the Ivory Coast women's national basketball team.

 Coaching career

 Men's basketball

 Višić coached the Mladost Zemun of the Serbian B League during 2008–09 season.
 He coached Singapore Pro-Am team Falcons during 2015–16 season.

 Women's club basketball

 Višić coached Beopetrol, Budućnost Podgorica and Spartak of the First Women's League of FR Yugoslavia.
 In 2001, he had signed for the Romanian team ICIM Arad where he stayed for one season.

 Višić was a head coach of the Russian team UMMC Ekaterinburg from 2002 to 2006.
 He won EuroLeague Women and Russian Women's Premier League in 2002–03 season.

 In 2006, he came back to Serbia and signed for the Vojvodina.
 In November 2006, he became the head coach for the Crvena zvezda.
 He lost the 2006–07 season Serbian League finals from Hemofarm.
 In November 2007, he got released as the head coach of the Zvezda.
 On July 17, 2009, he signed for the Hemofarm.
 He got fired in February 2010.
 In 2011, Višić became a head coach of ICIM Arad for his second time.

 In October 2016, Višić was named a head coach of the Lebanese Women's First Division team Chabibeh.
 He left in May 2017.